 - 1. Unplug the oven or turn off power at the main power supply and wear gloves. - 2.
-Remove the vent cover mounting screws.
-(2 outside screws) - 3.
-Tip the cover forward, then lift out to remove.
+Remove the vent cover mounting screw.
+(1 outside screws) - 3.
+Slide vent grille left, then lift out to remove.

-Remove the cover screw,pull the cover forward and then lift up the bulb holder.
+4. Remove the cover screw slide the cover to left and then lift up the bulb holder.

 - 5. Replace the bulb with a 30 watt appliance bulb. - 6.
 Replace the bulb holder and screw. - 7.
-Slide the top of the vent cover into place.
-Push the bottom until it snaps into place.
+Slide in vent grille and replace the mounting screw.
 Replace the mounting screws.
 Turn the power back on at the main power supply.